Leprosy stigma: Japan

-In the Japanese drama film Sweet Bean directed by Naomi Kawase (2015) the issue of leprosy stigma affecting the character of Tokue turns out to be the main subject of the story and leads to a brief description of an existing community of ex-patients.
+In the Japanese drama film Sweet Bean directed by Naomi Kawase (2015), the issue of leprosy stigma affecting the character of Tokue turns out to be the main subject of the story and leads to a brief description of an existing community of ex-patients.

 Scandinavia

 In Jopling's original report, he quoted Hansen as saying "the Norwegian state has always handled its leprosy victims humanely".
 Hospitalized patients were free to go out during the day to sell their handwork in the market, and were allowed to have visitors.
 There was little evidence of stigma.
-Many patients immigrated to the United States, but that was because of seeking to escape poverty.
+Many patients immigrated to the United States, though due to seeking to escape poverty.

 India

-The concept of heredity was deeply rooted, and when leprosy was thought to be inherited, persons with the disease (and their children) were shunned.
+The concept of heredity has been deeply rooted, and when leprosy was thought to be inherited, persons with the disease (and their children) were shunned.
 As deformity was considered divine punishment, stigma was associated with it.

-As of 2016, in some States, leprosy is a legal cause for disenfranchisement; il all personal statuses, leprosy is a cause for divorce.
+As of 2016, in some states, leprosy is a legal cause for disenfranchisement; in all personal statuses, leprosy is a cause for divorce.
 106 discriminatory laws affect lepers as of 2021.

 China

 Evidence of leprosy can be traced as far back as 500–300 B.C. in Chinese literature, when it was considered punishment for amoral acts.
 Leprosy stigma has been considerable, though it has declined since the late twentieth century.
 Its resulting facial disfigurement and mutilation of limbs was feared.
 The disease's long incubation period resulted in mystery for centuries about its origins, inspiring horror, fear and disgust.

-In current day China, leprosy is strongly associated with poverty and stigma remains a significant barrier to effective treatment.
+In current-day China, leprosy is strongly associated with poverty and stigma remains a significant barrier to effective treatment.